Fatherly’s Hottest Toys of 2016 Holiday Gift Guide

-It doesn’t matter how early you get up, or what time you get in line at the store, or even how fast you did the shuttle run in 8th grade, you’re simply not going to win Black Friday unless you know exactly which toys are so hot that other parents are willing to destroy you for them.
-These are those 15 toys.
+It doesn’t matter how early you get up, or what time you get in line at the store, or even how fast you did the shuttle run in 8th grade.
+You’re simply not going to win Black Friday unless you know exactly which toys are so hot that other parents are willing to destroy you for them.
+Here’s a list of the hottest toys of 2016 to help point you in the right direction.
 Godspeed.

 Sure, a buck 80 might seem like a lot to pay for a toy, but when was the last time you saw a stuffed animal actually peck its way out of a damn egg?
 Hatchimals are furry little Tamagotchi creatures that, after being played with for up to 40 minutes, literally bust out of a plastic-like shell.
 From there, your children raise them through 3 life stages (Baby, Toddler, Kid) while teaching them to walk, talk, and fetch you beers.
 Hatchimals are supposed to retail for $60, but they’re so hot right now, you’ll pay $150 on the resale market without breaking a sweat.
 So … have fun wrapping a regular old stuffed animal in papier-mâché on Christmas Eve.